Shell Heaps and Graves

 The Lynn-Swampscott shore was heavily populated in summers.
 Sagamore James, eldest son of Nanepashemet and Squaw Sachem, resided at Sagamore Hill in Lynn.
 Poquanum, or Black Will, of Nahant occupied a cliff on the Swampscott coast overlooking Nahant Bay; and Nanepashemet resided at Massabequash on the Forest River and summered in Marblehead.

 In conclusion, despite little surviving physical evidence, the combined weight of geo-locational, ecological, documentary, linguistic, and ethnohistorical evidence for pre-Contact agricultural villages in Essex County is overwhelming.
 Samuel de Champlain and his shipmate Mark Lescarbot estimated in 1604 that the Pawtucket (whom they called the “Almouchiquois”) had been farming and fishing on the Essex county coast for at least 600 years, from around 1,000 CE (Common Era), based on their interviews with the sachems and sagamores they met on their explorations.
-And now I wonder: How did the French interact with the Pawtucket here?
-And with what consequences?
+And now I wonder: How did the Pawtucket on Cape Ann actually interact in their network of villages?

 Notes and References